 Group Advertisement

 Group Advertisement is described in the [XDM_GROUP] "Extended Group Advertisement".
-The use of the Group Advertisement is described in [OMA-PoC-CP].
+The use of the Group Advertisement is described in [OMA-PCPS-CP].

 Structure

 The general Group Advertisement structure is described in the [XDM_GROUP] "Structure and Data Semantics" with the PoC Enabler specific clarifications and deviations specified in this subclause and the additional, PoC specific structure, in the subclause 8.1 "Structure".